dougeby/IntuneDocs/intune/certificates-importedpfx-configure.md

   This connector handles requests for PFX files imported to Intune for S/MIME email encryption for a specific user.

   This connector can automatically update itself when new versions become available.
-To use the update capability, you must:
-  - Install the Imported PFX Certificate Connector for Microsoft Intune on your server.
-  - To automatically receive important updates, ensure firewalls are open that allow the connector to contact **autoupdate.msappproxy.net** on port **443**.
+To use the update capability, you must ensure firewalls are open that allow the connector to contact **autoupdate.msappproxy.net** on port **443**.

-  For more information about all the network endpoints that the connector accesses, see [Microsoft Intune Certificate Connector](intune-endpoints.md#microsoft-intune-certificate-connector).
+  For more information about all the network endpoints that the connector accesses, see [Intune network configuration requirements and bandwidth](https://docs.microsoft.com/en-us/intune/network-bandwidth-use).

 - **Windows Server**:
-  You use a Windows Server to host:

-  - Imported PFX Certificate Connector for Microsoft Intune - for S/MIME email signing or encryption scenarios.
+  You use a Windows Server to host the PFX Certificate Connector for Microsoft Intune.
+The connector is used to process requests for certificates imported to Intune.

-  Intune supports install of the *Microsoft Intune Certificate Connector* on the same server as the *Imported PFX Certificate Connector*.
+  Intune supports install of the *Microsoft Intune Certificate Connector* on the same server as the *PFX Certificate Connector for Microsoft Intune*.

   To support the connector, the server must run .NET 4.6 Framework or higher.
 If .NET 4.6 Framework isn't installed when you start the installation of the connector, the connector installation will install it automatically.